Observational Signatures of Gamma Rays from Bright Blazars and Wakefield Theory: Acknowledgements

-\acknowledgments NEC and KNA were supported in part by NSF Grant PHY-1316792 and PHY-1620638.
+NEC and KNA were supported in part by NSF Grants PHY-1316792, PHY-1620638, and PHY-1915005.
 TT has been supported by the Norman Rostoker Fund.
 We would like to thank fruitful discussions with Aaron Barth.